HP Pavilion: Desktops

-As of 2025, at least one desktop model in the HP Pavilion line is currently being offered.
+HP has produced desktops under the Pavilion name since 1995, which were sold up until November 2025, when they were succeeded by the OmniDesk series.

 In 2012, about 30 customizable desktops were offered by HP; of these, 5 are standard HP Pavilion, 4 are Slimline, 6 are High Performance Edition (HPE), 5 are "Phoenix" HPE Gaming editions*, 5 are Touchsmart, and 5 are All-In-One.

-Introduced in the early 2020s, the HP Pavilion Gaming brand is a line of budget gaming computers offered in both desktop and laptop form factors.
-It succeeds the previous "Phoenix" HPE Gaming edition brand.
+In 2020, the HP Pavilion Gaming brand succeeded the previous "Phoenix" HPE Gaming edition brand, and is a line of budget gaming computers offered in both desktop and laptop form factors.